 Chimney stacks

 Repair category 2

-Notes No notable defects noted, however chimneys, particularly of older types, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
+Notes The chimney stacks appear to be constructed or original materials and general deterioration is noted.
+Chimneys, particularly of older properties, can be a source of water penetration and defects to rendering, mortar and flashings can be difficult to detect from a ground level inspection.
 These will require to be maintained in good repair to discourage water penetration.
 It is good practice to engage a reputable roofing or building contractor prior to purchase to advise on life expectancy and repair/replacement costs.